tvheadend/tvheadend/docs/markdown/tv_adapters.md

 The device tree lists the available frontends, LNB configuration and so on related to your device(s) in sections.
-Clicking on these sections will display all available parameters and various device information.
+Clicking on these sections will display available parameters and device information.

 !['TV Adapter params'](static/img/doc/tvadapterparams.png)